1915 Message in a Bottle Found After 97 Years

 Spending a leisurely day at the Tashmoo Amusement Park would have seemed like a simple joy at the time, though World War I was underway in Europe, and it wouldn’t be all that long before America joined.
 In a way, this message in a bottle captures some of the last peaceful moments for America in the 20th century.

-(By the way, in 1989, a Detroit boy sent a message in a bottle just across Lake St. Clair from Tillie and Selina’s bottle, and it was found after 28 years.
+(By the way, in 1989, a Detroit boy sent a message in a bottle just across Lake St. Clair from Tillie and Selina’s bottle, and someone found it 28 years later.
 Click here for that story)

 The Search for the Senders’ Families